hardlearning/book/docs/Economics/MostlyHarmlessEconometrics/chapter03.md

 Bad controls are variables that are themselves outcome variables in the notional experiment at hand.
 That is, bad controls might just as well be dependent variables too.

+Good controls are variables that we can think of as having been fixed at the time the regressor of interest was determined.

 ## 3.3 Heterogeneity and Nonlinearity

 ### 3.3.1 Regression Meets Matching